 Getting creative together is another wonderful way to celebrate the season of Christmas.
 It doesn’t have to be elaborate or expensive, look around you house and see what you have that you could make an ornament with.
 Paper?
 Cardboard?
 Wood?
 Food?
 The possibilities are endless.

 Slip into a comfy, cozy sweater and enjoy some soft, fluffy texture for the day!
 If you’ve got kids, encourage them to pick their coziest sweater as well.

 10. Listen to music

-Its officially time to bring out your favorite Christmas tunes!
+It’s officially time to break out your favorite Christmas tunes!
 Have a family dance party, or just play Christmas music softly in the background.

 11. Wrap a gift

 Wrap one gift or multiple gifts!
 Take some time to make it something special.
-Maybe make homemade wrapping paper, or add a colorful ribbon or bow.
+Maybe create a homemade wrapping paper, or add a colorful ribbon or bow.
 (We enjoy making creative tags to put on our packages.)

 12. Try a new recipe